 You have to jump through so many hoops to get a U.S. passport that it can feel strange that it expires without any bells and whistles whatsoever.
 The passport application isn't exactly concise, and you need to support it with a specific type of photo as well as evidence proving your identity and your citizenship.
 Even to renew your passport by mail you need an application, a new photo and a new fee.

 Then, suddenly, 10 years later, the passport slips into invalidity.
 You don't get an email notification or a letter or a phone call.
-When the expiration date arrives, the passport simply can't be used for foreign travel anymore.
+When the expiration date arrives, the passport simply can't be used as an identity verification travel document for foreign travel anymore.

 Expired Passport as ID

 Your expired passport won't get you across the border, but it can usually be used as an identification document.
-It's always considered the best form of ID for a passport renewal application, for instance.
+It's always considered the best form of ID for a new passport renewal application, for instance.
 When you apply for a first passport, you must provide evidence establishing your identity and also have to prove that you're a U.S. citizen.
 By providing an expired passport, you establish both.
-If, on the other hand, you have lost your passport, you must once again search for government issued photo ID and your certified birth certificate.
+If, on the other hand, you have lost your passport card, you must once again search for government issued photo ID and your certified birth certificate.
+For those who have obtained U.S. citizenship since birth, a certificate of citizenship or certificate of naturalization are required as proof of citizenship in addition to the unexpired form of photo identification and birth certificate.
+Keep in mind that green card or permanent resident card holders often cannot be issued a passport, a valid passport must still be used for international travel, this will usually be a foreign passport issued by the country previously resided in.

-But passport renewal is only one of the instances when you can use your expired passport as ID.
-If you wish to get an affidavit or other legal document notarized, for example, the notary will require photo ID.
-Many states specify in their laws what kinds of expired documents can be accepted by notaries in these circumstances.
+Passport renewal is only one of the instances when you can use your old passport as a form of identification.
+If you wish to get an affidavit or other legal document notarized, for example, the notary will require photo ID such as a driver's license, U.S. military ID, or other photo proof of identity .
+Many states specify in their laws what kinds of expired documents can be accepted by notaries in these circumstances, keep in mind state-issued rules surrounding real id also when selecting which photo ID card to present.

 State Laws on Expired Passports